CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 7. Working with a fresh copy of the Raft simulator, do the following:

-A.  Send two requests from the leader to all followers.
+- a.
+Send two requests from the leader to all followers.

-B.  Stop one of the followers.
+- b.
+Stop one of the followers.

-C.  Send four requests from the leader to the remaining followers.
+- c.
+Send four requests from the leader to the remaining followers.

-D.  Resume the stopped follower.
+- d.
+Resume the stopped follower.
+***
+**Exercise 6**
+Explain what happened and why.
+***
 8. Working with a fresh copy of the Raft simulator, do the following:

-A.  Wait until a single leader is established.
+- a.
+Wait until a single leader is established.

-B.  Stop three of the four followers.
+- b.
+Stop three of the four followers.

-C.  Send three requests from the leader, one after the other.
+- c.
+Send three requests from the leader, one after the other.

+***
+**Exercise 7**
-D.  Explain to your TA what happened.
+Explain what happened and why.
+***
 **Part 5.
 Working with hashes**

 In the slides on Nakamoto consensus, see